chrisgustafsson/footiekit-PP1/README.md

 Purpose of the page is to be a platform for football kit information and also drive traffic to the physical store.
 Through an easy navigation bar and a easy way to sign up for a newsletter to stay up to date the user can easily achieve the goal with the webpage.
 Collection and location which are meant to drive users to the physical store is also easy accessible, addition of a map to even more state the physical presence.

+### User Stories (Goals)

+* First time visitor
+  * Learn about football kits
+  * Navigate through the page
+  * "Join the family" / Sign up for a newsletter

+* Returning visitor
+  * Learn about FOOTIEKITS
+  * Look at the collection of kits

+* Frequent user
+  * Keeping up with new addition of kits
+  * Visiting store (need improvement to track)